 Go with a shopping list, and stick to it.
 An easy way to blow your healthy eating plan is to wander into the store without any idea of what you’re looking for – or worse yet, stop somewhere else after leaving the supermarket because “you just have to pick up something.”

 Stick with your original plan by making sure that everything on your list can be found in one place: as soon as possible.
 That means no impulse buys at an extra store, and no saving “just one more thing” for another trip.

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!

 One way to make healthy eating cheaper is by sticking with what’s fresh and available seasonally— foods that grow when the weather permits.
-For example, watercress is popular during winter months, while citrus fruits like oranges are at their peak in the summer.
+For example, watercress is popular during the winter months, while citrus fruits like oranges are peak in the summer.
 Seasonal produce is not only cheaper but also packed with more nutrients.